Available Fellowships

 Eligibility: Nontenured faculty

 The Thom Fellowships are intended to support nontenured faculty who are revising their dissertation for publication as their first monograph.
-Applicants must be pursuing scholarship in a field appropriate to The Huntington’s collections and must have received the Ph.D. between Jan.
-1, 2019, and Dec.
-31, 2021.
+Applicants must be pursuing scholarship in a field appropriate to The Huntington’s collections and must have received their Ph.D. after Dec.
+31, 2019.

 Short-Term Awards

-Approximately 140 short-term fellowships are available for one to five months in residence and carry monthly stipends of $3,500.
-They are open to scholars in any field where The Huntington’s collections are strong.
+Approximately 140 short-term fellowships are available for one to three months for research in areas where The Huntington’s collections are strong.

-Eligibility: Doctoral candidates; master’s students in programs requiring a thesis; faculty members; postdoctoral scholars; and independent researchers working on a scholarly project served by our collections.
+Eligibility: Graduate students; faculty members; postdoctoral scholars; and independent researchers working on a scholarly project served by our collections.

-Tenure of fellowship: Between one and five months
+Tenure of fellowship: Between one and three months

 Note: Applicants do not need to mention specific fellowships in their applications.
 However, we do offer a number of specialized fellowships, which include (but are not limited to):